Hey there, savvy marketers! We are here to guide you through the impact of GDPR, the General Data Protection Regulation, on your marketing efforts.

-Even with media databases such as PRweb and MyNewDesk in place, the marketers still need to take the consent of the journalist before sending any marketing email.
+Even with media databases such as PRweb and MyNewDesk in place, marketers still need to get the consent of the journalist before sending any marketing emails.

-Journalists use platforms such as HARO and social media channels to give consent to the marketers to contact them.
-So if you’re not on those platforms yet – It’s time to sign up!
+Journalists use platforms such as help a reporter out (HARO) and social media channels to give consent for marketers to contact them.

 However, GDPR allows for communication the other way around.
 That is, if a journalist reaches out to you, you can pitch product releases and share company information with them.